digital-asset/daml/docs/source/daml-integration-kit/index.rst

 1. Implement your architecture; and let the world know about it by creating a PR against the
    `digital-asset/daml <https://github.com/digital-asset/daml>`__ repository
-   to add your ledger to the list of `DAML Ledgers built or in development`_.
+   to add your ledger to the list of :ref:`DAML Ledgers built or in development <deploy-ref_in_development>`.

 If you need help, then feel free to use the feedback form on this documentation page or GitHub issues on the `digital-asset/daml <https://github.com/digital-asset/daml>`__ repository to